Get

 Saving Money on Puggle Care

-• Shop around for the best prices on supplies, food and vet visits.
+• Shop around for the best prices on supplies, food, and vet visits.

-• Make sure you research all potential health issues that the breed may be predisposed to so that you can budget for any possible treatments or medications.
+• Make sure you research all potential health issues that the breed may be predisposed to so you can budget for any possible treatments or medications.

-• Look into getting a dog walker or pet sitter when going away instead of having them stay at a kennel – this can be cheaper than boarding but just as safe and secure.
+• Look into getting a dog walker or pet sitter when going away instead of having them stay at a kennel.
+This can be cheaper than boarding but just as safe and secure.

 • Create a budget for pet-related expenses so you can stay on track with your spending.

-• Take advantage of online deals and discounts – many stores offer specials and coupons for dog owners.
+• Take advantage of online deals and discounts.
+Many stores offer specials and coupons for dog owners.

-• Make sure to give your Puggle plenty of love and attention – this is totally free!
+• Make sure to give your Puggle plenty of love and attention—this is totally free!

 Conclusion